Mining Intelligence and Sales Leads

 Mineralization

 The metal of interest at the Project is uranium, though significant copper mineralization co-exists in the breccia pipe.
-As the rocks making up the breccia within the pipe are all sedimentary rocks, mineralization typically occurs within the matrix material (primarily sand) surrounding the larger breccia clasts.
+As the breccia within the pipe consists entirely of sedimentary rocks, mineralization typically occurs in the matrix material (primarily sand) surrounding the larger breccia clasts.

 Uranium Mineralization